couchbase/query/docs/n1ql-preview-model.md

 of a N1QL query is a set of documents, just like a stored N1QL bucket.
 This makes N1QL queries composable as well.

-We now present the N1QL query model by enumerating the stages of the query processing pipeline.
+We continue with the N1QL query model by enumerating the stages of the query processing pipeline.
 Not surprisingly, the stages are the same as in relational queries; but within each stage, the capabilities are expanded to mirror the generalization of the N1QL data model.